bugzmanov/nes_ebook/src/chapter_3.md

 Access to **[0x2000 … 0x4020]** is redirected to other available NES hardware modules: PPU, APU, GamePads, etc. (more on this later)

 Access to **[0x4020 ..
 0x6000]** is a special space that different generations of cartridges used differently.
-It might be mapped to nothing at all, RAM, ROM, etc. The space is controlled by so-called mappers - special circutry on a cartridge.
+It might be mapped to nothing at all, RAM, ROM, etc. The space is controlled by so-called mappers - special circuitry on a cartridge.
 We would ignore this space.

 Access to **[0x6000 ..
-0x8000]** is reserved to a RAM space on a cartridge, if a cartridge has one.
+0x8000]** is reserved to a RAM space on a cartridge if a cartridge has one.
 It was used in games like Zelda for storing and retrieving the game state.
-We would ignore this space
+We would ignore this space.

 Access to **[0x8000 … 0x10000]** is mapped to Program ROM (PRG ROM) space on a cartridge.